How will you prepare for emergencies and retirement? How will you own a home? How will you save for your child’s college education?

 Who Can Become Pag-IBIG Members?

-Interested in availing of a Pag-IBIG benefit?
+Are you interested in availing of a Pag-IBIG benefit?
 You have to be a member first.

 1. Mandatory membership